poezio/slixmpp/docs/using_asyncio.rst

-IQ callbacks and :term:`Event Handlers <event handler>` can be coroutine functions; in this case, they will be scheduled in the event loop using :meth:`.asyncio.async` and not ran immediately.
+IQ callbacks and :term:`Event Handlers <event handler>` can be coroutine functions; in this case, they will be scheduled in the event loop using :meth:`.asyncio.ensure_future` and not ran immediately.

 A :class:`.CoroutineCallback` class has been added as well for :term:`Stream Handlers <stream handler>`, which will use